SchedulingKit

 What to Look For in an AI Receptionist for Estheticians & Skincare

-For estheticians, skin concern assessment capability is the most valuable feature.
+Skin concern assessment capability is the most valuable feature in an esthetics AI receptionist.
 The AI must conduct a meaningful intake conversation — asking about skin type, primary concerns, sensitivities, product allergies, and current skincare routine — then recommend the appropriate treatment.
 This pre-visit assessment saves chair time and ensures the first appointment is productive.

 Contraindication screening is a non-negotiable safety feature.
 The AI should ask about medications (retinoids, accutane, blood thinners), recent procedures (laser, microneedling, chemical peels), skin conditions (active infections, open wounds), and sun exposure before booking treatments that have clinical restrictions.